svekars/katacoda-scenarios/datum-intro/step7.md

-Let's check which pipeline spec was used to create this pipeline:
+Let's check the specification that was used to create this pipeline:

 `pachctl inspect pipeline cats-combine`{{execute}}